jdrestre/holbertonschool-low_level_programming/0x05-pointers_arrays_strings/README.md

 - Task 3.
 I do not fear computers.
 I fear the lack of them
 - Task 4.
 I can only go one way.
 I've not got a reverse gear
 - Task 5.
 A good engineer thinks in reverse and asks himself about the...
+- Task 6.
+Half the lies they tell about me aren't true
 - Task